dream-lab/VIoLET/dump/README.md

 ## Directory - VIoLET/dump

-While setting up VIoLET, the scripts generate the json files that are essential for further steps in this directory.
+While setting up VIoLET, the scripts generate the json files that are essential to proceed with further steps.
+All those files are stored in this directory.

 ### VIoLET/dump/metis
 This directory will have all the files related to creation of metis_partitions.